The Best 4 Days In London Itinerary

 Using A 4-Days London Pass

-I am not a fan of city passes, because they usually require you to book each attraction separately.
-However, they can be good value for money.
+I am not a fan of city passes, because they usually require you to book each attraction separately anyways.
+However, a London City Pass can be good value for money if you intend to visit lots of attractions in a short period of time.

 London in winter London packing list